honeybee/honeybee-agavi-cmf-vendor/docs/requirejs.md

 you can add `include` and `exclude` options to the above snippet.

-Run ```bin/cli core.util.optimize_js -verbose``` to optimize all javascript resources and notice the echoed log message for your widget and especially the included files.
+Run ```bin/cli core.util.optimize_js -verbose``` to optimize all javascript assets and notice the echoed log message for your widget and especially the included files.

 To test your `CustomWidget` in that production optimized mode just enable it on